As humans we understand it's important to pee when we feel the urge to do so. Why do we feel this is so different for our dogs?

 Dogs are “man's best friend.”
 We don't want them to develop any of these problems, but with the long hours we spend at work and busy lives we live outside of the office, our time is quite limited.
 What can we do about this?
 After all, there should be a better alternative than costly medical care.

-This simple, inexpensive answer is the DoggieLawn, which is a patch of real grass for your dog to go potty on It's created for those dogs who don't have the luxury of a backyard.
+The simple, inexpensive answer is the DoggieLawn, which is a real grass potty pad for your dog to go potty on.
+It's created for those dogs who don't have the luxury of a backyard.
 Whether this is because you're busy, your health prevents you from taking your dog out often, you live in a high-rise, or any other possible reason this is a great way to let your dog pee on his own schedule.
 All things considered, you can see why real hydroponically grown grass is good.
 So, if you want to take really good care of your dog and are concered about complications later in life, but can't get them outside as often as needed, Doggie Lawn is here for the both of you!